 Emergence phase was distinguished by the appearance of spike above the ground.
 When plant emergence stage was completed; the field was divided into four replications.
-The mean relative humidity during this phase was 54%.
-Mean air temperature during emergence was 18.2°C. Weather reported dry during this stage.
-But crop growth reported satisfactory and no abnormal weather reported during emergence
+The mean relative humidity during this phase was 61%.
+Mean air temperature during emergence was 18.4°C. Weather reported dry during this stage.
+The ETo remained normal and the CWR was recorded below normal at this stage due to which crop growth reported satisfactory.